-Khoresht Gheimeh is a comforting Persian stew cooked with beef and yellow split peas.
-This stew is super fragrant with melt-in-your-mouth meat cooked to perfection with earthy spices like cinnamon and turmeric.
+Khoresht Gheimeh (Khoresh Gheymeh) is a comforting Persian stew cooked with beef and yellow split peas.
+This stew is super fragrant with melt-in-your-mouth beef cooked to perfection with earthy spices like cinnamon and turmeric.
 Like most Iranian stews, this stew is served with fluffy saffron rice.

 About This Recipe